-On the morning of the exam, don't stand with your friends asking things like "have your revised for this?", "how much revision have you done?", "do you know what this theory is?".
+On the morning of the exam, don't stand with your friends asking things like "have you revised for this?", "how much revision have you done?", "do you know what this theory is?".
 What answers can they give you that will make you feel better?
 This kind of pre-exam talk just makes everyone more nervous.
 If you have questions about the subject talk to your teachers or look in a book, this will not make you feel more stressed.
 Try to help each other unwind a little.
-However, as soon as you enter the hall, it's business time so that's when you need to focus.
+However, as soon as you enter the exam room, it's exam time, and that's when you need to focus.